Piranha Bedtime Stories

 Dennis Wang, Bedtime Story Expert

-In the heart of the Amazon River, where the water shimmered like liquid emeralds, lived a small piranha named Pete.
+In the heart of the Amazon River, where the water caught light and turned it green, lived a small piranha named Pete.

 "Come one, come all, to Pete's Plant Picnic!"